Refinance Your Home

 Rate and term refinances allow you to . . .

-• Lower the interest you pay both monthly and over the life of the loan by lowering your interest rate OR
+• Lower your mortgage payment and/or reduce the amount of interest you pay by lowering your interest rate

-• Eliminate the cost of private mortgage insurance (PMI) if you have at least 20% equity in your home
+• Eliminate the cost of private mortgage insurance (PMI) if the equity in your home is 20% or more when you refinance

-How to Obtain a Rate & Term Refinance
+How to Qualify for a Rate & Term Refinance

 To learn whether a rate and term refinance is the appropriate option for refinancing your home, connect with us at Compass Mortgage!
 To get you started, we’ve outlined the steps and documentation you’ll need to better acquaint you with what’s involved.